 (Check out this post for the rationale of why I picked each actor)

 My director pick is British director Ridley Scott.
 I need someone who can create a solid thriller but with heart.
 Known for his sweeping landscapes and cinematography, the contemporary European setting would look stunning visually under his direction.
+He may be known for action adventure films like Gladiator or Kingdom of Heaven, but he also did Someone to Watch Over Me years ago so I know he could handle the romance.
 According to IMDb, Ridley usually casts / works with actors who have a strong theater background and are graduates of drama schools.
 Hence my choice for a leading man…

 Timothy Dalton as Spencer Wesford: 64-years old, 6’2”, dark haired with green eyes, with a permanent five-o’clock shadow.
 Still maintain a lean figure as he jogs daily and does boxing workouts in his basement.
 Smokes pipe occasionally and drinks only Whisky or Scotch.
 Speaks French and German from his MI-5 training, was one of the best agents until he retires over two decades ago when his wife Maggie died in a car accident.
 Drives a black 1999 Range Rover, as he’s sworn off German cars as his wife died when he was driving his Audi S4.
 A man of refined taste, Spencer dresses well, wears tailored suits and Grenson shoes.Though he’s still as dashing as ever, even Darren’s female colleagues have the hots for Spencer, he hasn’t been with a woman ever since Maggie died.
 He’s still too heartbroken over her death and the loss of relationship with his only son.
 But Maggie isn’t the only love he’s lost.
 About five seven years before his wife died, Spencer had a brief but torrid affair with Olivia, which he ended abruptly within a year.